 Lake Llanquihue is known for its vast waters and black sand shores.
 Puerto Varas, a colonial city famous for its German-style architecture, lies on its southwest shore.

 The lake has an area of about 330 sq mi (860 sq km) and is 22 mi (35 km) long and 25 mi (40 km) wide with depths of 5,000 ft (1,500 m).
-Puerto Varas, Llanquihue, and Puerto Octay lie on its shores and are popular resorts.
+Puerto Varas, Llanquihue, and Puerto Octay are popular resorts on its shores.

-Osorno sits on top of a 250,000-year-old eroded stratovolcano, La Picada, with a 6 km (3.7 mi) wide caldera.
+Osorno sits atop a 250,000-year-old eroded stratovolcano, La Picada, with a 6 km (3.7 mi) wide caldera.

-The basalt and andesite lava flows generated during these eruptions reached both Llanquihue and Todos Los Santos Lakes.
+The basalt and andesite lava flows generated during these eruptions reached Llanquihue and Todos Los Santos Lakes.